pantheon-systems/documentation/source/partials/migrate/migrate-wp.md

    ![Copying and pasting info](../../images/migrate-site-wp-activate.png)

 1. Go back to the browser tab containing your Pantheon dashboard, copy the machine token from the Pantheon Dashboard, then go back to the WordPress Dashboard on your existing site.
-Paste the machine token and the site name, and click **Migrate**
+Paste the machine token and the site name, and click **Migrate**.

    ![Copying and pasting info](../../images/migrate-site-wp-activate-info.png)